Our team of doctors at First Response Healthcare have prepared the following general health tips for Ramadan

 Nutrition during pregnancy plays an important role in the health of both mother and baby.
 It is therefore extremely important for pregnant women who are fasting to be aware of how to fast safely.

-- Take care to consume a healthy and balanced diet.
+- Take care to consume a healthy and balanced pregnancy diet during Ramadan.